Phase Transition of the k-Majority Dynamics in Biased Communication Models: Abstract

 \section{Abstract}

 Consider a graph where each of the $n$ nodes is either in state \red or \blue.
-Herein, we analyze the \emph{synchronous $k$-\maj{} dynamics}, where in each discrete-time round nodes simultaneously sample $k$ neighbors uniformly at random with replacement and adopt the majority state among the nodes in the sample (breaking ties uniformly at random).
+Herein, we analyze the \emph{synchronous $k$-\maj{} dynamics}, where in each discrete-time round nodes simultaneously sample $k$ neighbors uniformly at random with replacement and adopt the majority state among those of the nodes in the sample (breaking ties uniformly at random).

-Differently from previous work, we study the \robustness of the $k$-\maj{} in \emph{maintaining} a majority, that we consider \red w.l.o.g., when the dynamics is subject to two forms of adversarial noise, or \emph{bias}, toward state \blue.
-We consider an external agent that wants to subvert the initial majority and, in each round, either tries to alter the communication between each pair of nodes transmitting state \blue (first form of bias), or tries to corrupt each node directly making it update to \blue (second form of bias), with a probability of success $p$.
+Differently from previous work, we study the \robustness of the $k$-\maj{} in \emph{maintaining a \red majority}, when the dynamics is subject to two forms of \emph{bias} toward state \blue.
+The bias models an external agent that attempts to subvert the initial majority by altering the communication between nodes, with a probability of success $p$ in each round: in the first form of bias, the agent tries to alter the communication links by transmitting state \blue; in the second form of bias, the agent tries to corrupt nodes directly by making them update to \blue.

-Our results show a \emph{phase transition} in both forms of bias and on the same critical value.
-By considering initial configurations in which each node has probability $q \in (\frac{1}{2},1]$ of being in state \red, we prove that for every $k\geq3$ there exists a critical value $\pkq$ such that, with high probability: if $p>\pkq$, the external agent is able to subvert the initial majority within a constant number of rounds; if $p<\pkq$, the external agent needs at least a superpolynomial number of rounds to subvert the initial majority.
+Our main result shows a \emph{sharp phase transition} in both forms of bias.
+By considering initial configurations in which every node has probability $q \in (\frac{1}{2},1]$ of being in state \red, we prove that for every $k\geq3$ there exists a critical value $\pkq$ such that, with high probability, the external agent is able to subvert the initial majority either in $n^{\omega(1)}$ rounds, if $p<\pkq$, or in $O(1)$ rounds, if $p>\pkq$.
+When $k<3$, instead, no phase transition phenomenon is observed and the disruption happens in $O(1)$ rounds for $p>0$.

 \keywords{Biased Communication Models, Majority Dynamics, Markov Chains, Metastability}